DnD-Combat-Tracker/MonsterGen/README.md

 - cr: int, -3 to 30
 - dam_type: str, ['bludgeoning', 'falling', 'piercing', 'slashing', 'poison', 'acid', 'fire', 'lightning', 'cold', 'necrotic']

+Produces a random trap.
+If `dam_type` is None it will choose a random damage type.

 ```python
 from MonsterGen import random_trap